Around the Office

 - Timer-equipped power strips have outlets that are controlled by programmable timers.
 Devices plugged into them can be scheduled to automatically turn off or on at designated times.

 - Occupancy-sensing power strips have outlets that are controlled by a motion detector.
-Devices plugged into them can automatically turn off or on in response to your physical presence, or after a user-defined period of time elapses—anywhere from 30 seconds to 60 minutes.
+Devices plugged into them can automatically turn off in response to your physical absence, or after a user-defined period of time elapses—anywhere from 30 seconds to 60 minutes.